-- Students must wear clothing including both a shirt with pants or skirt, or the equivalent and shoes. - Shirts and dresses must have fabric in the front, back, and on the sides. - Clothing must cover undergarments and all private parts.
+• Students must wear clothing including both a shirt with pants or skirt, or the equivalent and shoes.

+- Shirts and dresses must have fabric in the front, back, and on the sides. - Clothing must cover undergarments and all private parts.

-- All tops must have straps. - All tops must meet the top of the pants. - Headwear is allowable as long as it follows other areas of the dress code and the student is easily identifiable. - Clothing must be suitable for all scheduled classroom activities including physical education, science labs, wood shop, and other activities where unique hazards exist. - Specialized courses may require specialized attire, such as sports uniforms or safety gear.
+- All tops must have straps.

+- All tops must meet the top of the pants.

+• Headwear is allowable as long as it follows other areas of the dress code and the student is easily identifiable.

+• Clothing must be suitable for all scheduled classroom activities including physical education, science labs, wood shop, and other activities where unique hazards exist.

+• Specialized courses may require specialized attire, such as sports uniforms or safety gear.

+NOTE: Schools may communicate additional information on dress code expectations to students and parents/guardians.